Case Western Reserve University

 The College of Arts and Sciences houses educational and research programs in the arts, humanities, social sciences, physical and biological sciences, and mathematics.

-The college is organized into 21 academic departments and several interdisciplinary programs and centers, including the Center for Policy Studies, International Studies, Evolutionary Biology, History and Philosophy of Science, Teacher Licensure, and Women’s Studies.
+The college is organized into 21 academic departments and several interdisciplinary programs and centers, including the Center for Policy Studies, International Studies, Evolutionary Biology, History and Philosophy of Science, Teacher Licensure, and Women’s and Gender Studies.
 Undergraduates as well as graduate students are encouraged to conduct independent research, in their chosen fields or related ones, within the college, in other units of the university, or in nearby medical and cultural institutions.
 The academic experience can extend into the community in the form of service-learning projects as well as internships in research institutions, businesses, cultural institutions, and governmental agencies.

 CWRU’s law school is part of Case Western Reserve University, a highly ranked research institution with more than 5,600 graduate and professional students and more than 4,600 undergraduate students.
 The university is also home to the Weatherhead School of Management; School of Medicine; Case School of Engineering; The Frances Payne Bolton School of Nursing; School of Dental Medicine; School of Graduate Students; the Jack, Joseph and Morton Mandel School of Applied Social Sciences; and the College of Arts and Sciences.

 Our law school is nationally recognized for their international law, health law, and intellectual property law programs.
 Leadership courses and real-practice experiences are infused throughout our innovative curriculum.
 Its law faculty are ranked 25th in the nation in scholarly impact.
 They are noted experts in their fields, and their first priority is the success of our students.
 We have a welcoming, friendly environment that encourages collaboration between professors, administrators, staff, students, and alumni.